Nickguild1993/Credit_Risk_Analysis/README.md

 - The combination method- SMOTEENN, performed next best, beating out Cluster Centroids to avoid last place.

-- The model that performed the worst across the board was the Cluster Centroids, with both the lowest **recall** score, at .41, andlowest **accuracy** score, at .547
+- The model that performed the worst across the board was the Cluster Centroids, with both the lowest **recall** score, at .41, and lowest **accuracy** score, at .547.

 ![alt_text](https://github.com/Nickguild1993/Credit_Risk_Analysis/blob/main/forest__top5_importance.png)